 As with any other divorce, a contested dissolution begins when one party files the initial paperwork and the other party is served.
 Often, the served spouse will respond with a cross-complaint.

 After the serving process, both parties will exchange financial discovery.
 They can bring in experts to consult on finances and hold depositions as needed.
 With regard to custody, parents can hire a guardian ad litem to conduct a custody evaluation.

 When a divorce is contested, the process can be lengthy depending on the court’s schedule.
 The trial date will be set according to the court’s availability.

 At the conclusion of the trial, the judge makes their orders concerning all the issues brought up in the divorce.
-It is best to obtain an attorney with trial experience when handling a disputed divorce.
+It is best to obtain an attorney with trial experience in Hartford when handling a disputed divorce.

 Many people allow their emotions to drive the decision to proceed with a contested divorce.
 Rather than attempt to compromise with their spouse, some spouses prefer to have a judge decide the outcome of their case.
 It is often assumed that a judge’s orders will be better than any settlement outside of court.

 Unfortunately, by leaving the decision up to the court, spouses lose control over the ability to tailor an agreement that works for them.
 Collaborating with the other party could help spouses reach an agreement regarding assets and debts or custody and visitation.
 A legal professional can advise spouses on the benefits of working together rather than pursuing a contested divorce.